 Carl Recchia, Choral Conductor.
-Carl Recchia has been teaching choral music for 31 years, presently working with high school and church choirs.
+Carl Recchia has been teaching choral music for many decade, presently working with high school choirs.
 He has guest-conducted numerous festivals, teaches a Jazz/ Gospel chorus at the Flynn Theatre, is music director for the FlynnArts summer musical with Robin Fawcett.
 Carl has served as music director for a number of local New England theatres and as co-manager of the All State Chorus at the Vermont All State Music Festival.
-His love for the “Celtic Mass” has grown with each rehearsal and performance.
-He is very grateful for the opportunity to be a part of this glorious project!

 David Gusakov, Violin ~ Co-arranger.
 David Gusakov, a 1971 graduate of Yale University, moved to Vermont in 1973.
 He joined the Vermont Symphony that year and a popular bluegrass/swing band, Pine Island, the next.
-He soon realized that in Vermont he’d found the ideal setting for his spirit and his music – he married Anne Wallace in 1979 and settled in Bristol later that year.
-David has been very active on the Vermont music scene for the past 35 years as teacher, conductor, composer/arranger and as violinist/violist in a wide variety of groups, genres and musical settings.
-Currently he is pursuing his passion for gypsy jazz with the Will Patton Ensemble and Swing Noire.
-David played a critical role in arranging or co-arranging most of the sections of A Celtic Mass for Peace, Songs for the Earth as it evolved over the past two years.
+David has been very active on the Vermont music scene for the past 40 years as teacher, conductor, composer/arranger and as violinist/violist in a wide variety of groups, genres and musical settings.

 Patricia Julien, Flute.
-Patricia Julien is an Associate Professor of Music at the University of Vermont, where she teaches courses in music theory and jazz composition and arranging.
+Patricia Julien is a Professor of Music at the University of Vermont, where she teaches courses in music theory and jazz composition and arranging.
 She received the Ph.D. in Music Theory from the University of Maryland, College Park (conducting research on the early compositions of jazz saxophonist Wayne Shorter) and the degree Master of Music in Jazz and Commercial Studies from Manhattan School of Music (with emphasis on jazz flute performance and composition/arranging).
 She has appeared in concert at Carnegie Hall, Weill Recital Hall, Alice Tully Hall, and The Kennedy Center, and has toured the eastern United States, Canada, and Europe.
-Ms. Julien has composed and arranged works for solo voice and piano, mixed-voice choral ensembles, solo flute, solo vibraphone, small jazz combos, big band, marching band, concert band, and orchestra.
 Ms. Julien has compositions published with Imagine Music Publishing. www.patriciajulien.com/wordpress/

 Tim Cummings, Whistle & Small Pipes.
 Timothy Cummings is a piper and whistle-player who performs, teaches, and composes piping and Celtic-related music in Vermont.
 Tim has studied at The College of Wooster (OH), Victoria University of Wellington (NZ), The College of Piping (PEI), and the RSAMD in Glasgow.
 He recently launched Beithe Publishing, a cottage-industry devoted to publishing contemporary piping music. www.timothycummings.com